 *Making local friends is not a barometer of your success abroad!
-I just wanted to offer some advice about how to do so if this is the type of experience you’re seeking.*
+I just want to offer some advice about how to do so if this is the type of experience you’re seeking.*

 Studying abroad, for me, was like entering into a bizarre kind of time machine that transported me back to freshman year but in a brand new place and with a lot more confidence.
 My drive to the airport was accompanied by the same nervous excitement I felt when driving up from LA for my move-in day at UCSB.
 As I waved goodbye to my parents in the airport to embark on my studies abroad I remembered waving to them from the lawn outside of my freshman year dorm and as I passed through security, I felt the same wave of sadness for a few minutes and then the rush of exhilarating independence and excitement for the journey ahead…